CookedSeafood/take-me/README.md

 Takeme is quite technically vanilla and it achives its main function by:

 1. Use force riding.
-(This normally unforced)
 2. Redirect isSaveable() in addPassenger() to a custom mothod which returns isPlayer() if not saveable.
-(Player is not a saveable entity)
 3. Send EntityPassengersSetS2CPacket to the vehicle player when mounting or dismounting.
-(This normally would only be sent to passengers)

 ## Usage